Nilkanth Mahadev

-Neelkanth Mahadev Temple is a Hindu temple dedicated to Nilkanth, an aspect of Lord Shiva.
-The temple is about 32 km from Rishikesh in the Pauri Garhwal district of Uttarakhand, India.
+Neelkanth Mahadev Temple is a Hindu temple dedicated to Nilkanth, an aspect of Shiva.
+The temple is about 120 km from Pauri town, the district headquarters, 32 km from Rishikesh in the Pauri Garhwal district of Uttarakhand, India.
 The temple architecture is very much influenced by the Dravidian style of temple architecture.

-The temple is dedicated to Lord Shiva and is a popular Hindu pilgrimage site.
+The temple is dedicated to Shiva and is a popular Hindu pilgrimage site.
 It is surrounded by dense forests and is adjacent to the mountain ranges of Nar-Narayan.
 It is enveloped between the valleys of Manikoot, Brahmakoot, and Vishnukoot and is located at the confluence of the rivers Pankaja and Madhumati.

 Legend

 According to Hindu sacred texts, the place where the Neelkanth Mahadev Temple currently stands is the sacred location where Shiva consumed the poison that originated from the sea when Devas (Gods) and Asuras (Demons) churned the ocean in order to obtain Amrita.
 This poison that emanated during the Samudramanthan (churning of the ocean) made his throat blue in color.
 Thus, Shiva is also known as Neelkanth, literally meaning The Blue Throated One.